-If you’re searching for home remedies for dry cough at night, you’ve probably already spent a sleepless night and are feeling exhausted and weak from all the coughing.
-So without any preamble, we’re going to dive into the home remedies you can try right now to feel better.
+If you’re searching ‘home remedies for dry cough’, then you’re probably already feeling exhausted and horrible.
+So without any more preamble, lets dive into 9 easy natural remedies you can try right now to feel better.

 Honey has significant health benefits and is known to soothe the throat and relieve coughing.
-It is one of the most loved home remedies for dry cough at night as it is natural and lets you skip the antibiotics and the side effects.
+It is one of the most loved home remedies for dry coughs as its completely natural, letting you skip the antibiotics with all their side effects.

-Mix 2 teaspoons of honey into a mug of hot water or mild herbal tea and drink it a couple of times a day.
+Mix 2 teaspoons of honey into a mug of hot water or mild herbal tea and drink it a couple of times per day.
 Drink one mug of this before bedtime.

-Note that for honey to be effective, it should be natural honey without flavours or additives.
-Store it as directed on the bottle, and use within the recommended dates.
-Also, it is not safe to give honey to infants under 12 months.
+Note that for honey to be effective, it should be natural raw honey without any added flavours or additives.
+Store it as directed on the bottle and use within the recommended dates.
+Also, it is not safe to give honey to children under 12 months.

-When using Turmeric as a home remedy for a dry cough at night, you should mix it with milk or with coconut or almond milk if you’re lactose-intolerant.
-Some people add a sprinkle of black pepper on top as this makes it easier for your body to digest and process the curcumin in turmeric, but you might find that too spicy, so start off without it if you aren’t sure.
+When using Turmeric, you should mix just a pinch of it with any kind of warm milk.
+Some people may even add a sprinkle of black pepper on top to make it easier to digest and process the curcumin in turmeric.
+But you might find that too spicy, so start off without it if you aren’t sure.

 Warm a cup of milk, taking it off the heat just before it boils, and add a teaspoon of turmeric powder.
 Stir in well, add sugar or maple syrup, and drink up.